-I’ve reclaimed my destiny!
 I’m gradually plugging myself back into the real world after my Date With Destiny experience.
 Having spent over six years at Microsoft, I’ve gone through a half-dozen personality tests, goal setting other skills assessment programs.
 Going into this seminar, I thought I knew myself, what drives me and my life goals pretty well.

-I wasn’t sure to expect.
+I wasn’t sure what to expect.
 I certainly didn’t think anything in my life was broken.
 I don’t have a crumbling marriage or strained relationship (I am in fact single).
 I am not in debt.
 I have a job (and a damn good one at that).
 I am living in a great place.
 I am in good physical health.
-I was mostly looking forward meeting other motivated people, and perhaps refining my life goals a bit.
+I was mostly looking forward to meeting other motivated people and perhaps refining my life goals a bit.

 The level of intensity for the week was really unbelievable.